-Having that kind of focus is what has enabled me to grow my business from nothing years ago to now being a multi-million-dollar business with 30,000 students all over the world.
+Having that kind of focus is what has enabled me to grow my business from nothing 11 years ago to now being a multimillion-dollar business with 30,000 students all over the world.

-Limiting your options may seem scary, but if you do it, your chances of achieving your goal increase exponentially.
+Limiting your options may seem scary, but if you do it, your chances of accomplishing your goal increase exponentially.

-So, get laser-focused on what you want and then be willing to let everything else take a backseat.
+So, get laser focused on what you want and then be willing to let everything else take a back seat.
 If you get it right, you can bring them back to the front when the time is right.